cau-se/cp-dsl-replication/README.md

 the CP-DSL in Eclipse, Vim, and Juypter.
 In addition, we provide instructions how to setup an experiment with MITgcm.

+To work with the CP-DSL only one setup is necessary (Eclipse, Vim or Jupyter).

 ## Prerequisites

 - Install Java 11 or newer
 - A Python installation
+- A Fortran compiler (gfortran or ifort) and build tools
+- MITgcm source checkout (or a UVic setup)

 ## Eclipse Setup